Iraq War and the war on terror: U.S. framing of Iraq War

+Responses of militant organizations

 Al-Qaeda

-Following the initial invasion of Iraq in 2003, the conflict quickly shifted against fighting numerous insurgencies.
-This included multiple terrorist groups, most notably Al-Qaeda in Iraq.
-Al-Qaeda leaders have seen the Iraq war as a boon to their recruiting and operational efforts, providing evidence to jihadists worldwide that America is at war with Islam, and the training ground for a new generation of jihadists.
 In October 2003, Osama bin Laden announced: "Be glad of the good news: America is mired in the swamps of the Tigris and Euphrates.
 Bush is, through Iraq and its oil, easy prey.
 Here is he now, thank God, in an embarrassing situation and here is America today being ruined before the eyes of the whole world."
 Al-Qaeda commander Seif al-Adl gloated about the war in Iraq, indicating, "The Americans took the bait and fell into our trap."
 A letter thought to be from al-Qaeda leader Atiyah Abd al-Rahman found in Iraq among the rubble where al-Zarqawi was killed and released by the U.S. military in October 2006, indicated that al-Qaeda perceived the war as beneficial to its goals: "The most important thing is that the jihad continues with steadfastness ... indeed, prolonging the war is in our interest.".

-ISIS

-From 2011, the conflict in Iraq shifted into the fight against the Islamic State.
-From 2011-2013, this insurgency was marked by the rapid rise of the Islamic State of Iraq, escalating dramatically during the War in Iraq (2014-2017).
-This conflict continues as part of a low level insurgency from the Islamic State since 2017.

-Public opinion
+Hamas

+Urging Muslim fighters to travel to Iraq and engage in Istish'hadi operations against American and British troops, Hamas leader 'Abd al-'Azeez al-Rantisi said during a rally at the Jabalia refugee camp in January 2003: "We call on the Arabs and Muslims to burn the land under the feet of the American invaders, especially our brothers in Saudi Arabia because this war is not against Iraq, it's against the Islamic nation...".

+On February 7, 2003, Hamas leader Ahmad Yassin published an open letter demanding a boycott of all products from the United States and its allies, and urged Muslims to "threaten Western interests and strike them everywhere" if the United States launched a war against Iraqi people.
+He further denounced American agendas in Iraq as part of a "crusaders' war" against Islam.